varnish/Varnish-Book/varnish_sysadmin.rst

         - ``varnishtop -i RxUrl`` displays what URLs are most frequently requested from a client.
-        - ``varnishtop -i RxHeader -I 'User-Agent:.*Linux.*'`` lists User-Agent headers with "Linux" in it (ie: most used Linux web browsers, that report them self as Linux).
+        - ``varnishtop -i RxHeader -I 'User-Agent:.*Linux.*'`` lists User-Agent headers with "Linux" in it (e.g: most used Linux web browsers, that report them self as Linux).
         - ``varnishtop -i RxStatus`` will list status codes received from a web server.